sjp38/perfbook-ko_KR/README.md

 perfbook-ko_kr
 ==============

-This is a git repository for Korean translation of Paul Mckenny's book, "Is Parallel Programming Hard, And, If So, What Can You Do About It?".
+This is a git repository for Korean translation of Paul E. McKenney's book, "Is Parallel Programming Hard, And, If So, What Can You Do About It?".
 You can access the original book and its source from the address below:
 - https://www.kernel.org/pub/linux/kernel/people/paulmck/perfbook/perfbook.html